ArmandPhilippot/apeu/README.md

 Only `.astro` extension is supported for stories.
 I'd like to use `.mdx` but Astro integrations can only inject routes for `.astro`, `.js` and `.ts` files.

+### i18n

+This project is i18n-ready but only available in English right now.

+All UI strings are stored as a key/value pair in a JSON file located in `src/translations`.
+Note that for routes, except for the homepage, the translations should match the names used in `src/pages`.

+Then each templates use some methods to translate those messages in the current locale.
+It also supports pluralization and route localization.

 ### Search

 The search is powered by [Pagefind](https://pagefind.app/), a fully static search library.
 It needs to index the contents in advance to be able to work.